patrob787/phase-3-final-project/README.md

 ## Running the game

 Be sure to run 'pipenv install' and 'pipenv shell'.  to seed the database run 'python db/seed.py.
-To start the game enter pipenv run escape into the command line.
+To start the game, change directories to the 'lib' file and enter pipenv run escape into the command line.
 You can press 'control + C' to exit the game at anytime.
 Enjoy!